 If I’m an evangelist about anything, it’s pressure cooking.
 Seriously, have you used a pressure cooker?
 They’re awesome once you learn how, I use it several times per week for rice, beans, risotto, veggies that take a while to cook, all kinds of soups.
 I could go on and on.

 Most academics have walked along wandering and frequently bifurcating paths.
 I’d like to think that my particular route has helped me get some insights into how different kinds of universities work.

-I was an undergrad at Occidental College, a liberal arts school.
+I was an undergrad at Occidental College.
 After a year of not wandering, I did my PhD work at the University of Colorado in the department formerly known as Environmental, Population and Organismic Biology.
-I did a brief postdoc at the University of Houston, before taking a visiting position at another liberal arts school, Gettysburg College.
+I did a brief postdoc at the University of Houston, before taking a visiting position at Gettysburg College.
 I then taught for seven years at the University of San Diego, a private Catholic school with a budget that depends almost entirely on tuition.
-I’ve been at Dominguez Hills since 2007.
+I’ve been at Dominguez Hills since 2007, and in 2016 I began spending time at the LA Natural History Museum as a research associate.
 Since 1995, I’ve consistently been working out of La Selva Biological Station in Costa Rica, cumulatively spending a few years there.
 So, I’ve seen big and small, wealthy and not, urban and rural, diverse and homogeneous.

 I am available for speaking engagements about university science teaching, outreach, or other topics related to Small Pond Science, I’m best contacted at firstname.lastname@example.org.